sylabs/singularity-userdocs/environment_and_metadata.rst

    -  The ``LD_LIBRARY_PATH`` is modified to a default ``/.singularity.d/libs``, that will include NVIDIA / ROCm libraries if applicable.

-Also, an environment variable set on the host *will not* override a variable of the same name that has been set inside the container image.

 If you *do not want* the host environment variables to pass into the container you can use the ``-e`` or ``--cleanenv`` option.
 This gives a